ulfschneider/ulf.website/content/posts/sports/2022-04-14-fairlight-strael-build-log.md

    <img src="/img/strael/attaching-the-rear-caliper.jpg">
    <figcaption>Attaching the rear caliper to the frame</figcaption>
    </figure>
-   The Strael comes with two Type A screws that can be used but I use one Type A and another Type C. Do not forget the two distance washers that came with the adapter, otherwise you will damage the caliper.
+   The Strael comes with two Type A screws for a 15 mm frame that can be used but I use one Type A and another Type C. Do not forget the two distance washers that came with the adapter, otherwise you will damage the caliper.
 I  do not tighten the bolts because later the caliper will get adjusted to the brake rotor.
-The retention clip can still be attached to the Type C screw.
+The retaining clip can still be attached to the Type C screw.
    <figure>
    <img src="/img/strael/type-a-and-c.jpg">
-   <figcaption>The Type A and Type C screw with retention clip and distance washers</figcaption>
+   <figcaption>The Type A and Type C screw with retaining clip and distance washers</figcaption>
    </figure>
 3. I route the brake hose along the frame and fixate it with the C-clips.
    <figure>